benjamesmurray/GTFS/README.md

 Supplying three examples of each one.

-**field_analysis.py:**

-For Vehicle Positions data.

-What types of values are present in the enumerated fields, and how many of the positions supply a value for each type of field.

-**fields_used.py**
+**field_analysis_api_BODS.py:**

-For Vehicle Positions data.
+For Vehicle Positions data accessed via the BODS GTFS API.

 Listing the fields which are present across the positions supplied.
+Then analysing what types of values are present in the enumerated fields, and how many of the positions supply a value for each type of field.

+**field_analysis_api_NSW.py:**

+For Vehicle Positions data accessed via the NSW GTFS API.

+Listing the fields which are present across the positions supplied.
+Then analysing what types of values are present in the enumerated fields, and how many of the positions supply a value for each type of field.

+**field_analysis_bin.py:**

+For Vehicle Positions data accessed via a supplied GTFS bin file.

+Listing the fields which are present across the positions supplied.
+Then analysing what types of values are present in the enumerated fields, and how many of the positions supply a value for each type of field.

 **GTFS_API_Request.py:**